shivanshjayara/TFOD2_Setup/README.md

 sudo apt install -y protobuf-compiler
 ```
 * Above command can be use in google colab also if we want to update the 'protobuf compiler'.
+* But in colab do not need to install 'protobuf'.
+It is already installed in colab.

-* Unzip it into root folder (its folder name must be 'protoc') and add `<PATH TO protoc folder>/bin` into system enviornment   variable.
+* Unzip it into root folder (its folder name must be 'protoc') and add `<PATH TO protoc folder>/bin` into system enviornment   variable.( This is for LOcal System Only, not for colab)
 * Check protoc version by: protoc --version